igorski/binarcular/README.md

 # Binarcular

-A library that allows you to read the contents of a binary file into a JSON Object, taking care of all data type conversion into JavaScript-friendly values.
-You can search for data by value, slice blocks into separate, meaningful structures or just read the entire file, all inside your browser.
+A library that allows you to read/write the contents of a binary file into/from a JSON Object, taking care of all data type conversion into JavaScript-friendly values.
+You can search for data by value, slice blocks into separate, meaningful structures or generate a binary downloadable file, all inside your browser.

 Practical use cases are: